dnl50/tsa/README.md

 automatically enabled when running Quarkus using the `quarkusDev` Gradle Task.
 The dev mode has the following effects:

 * application data is written into an in-memory Database which will be scrapped on application shutdown
-* uses a self-singed EC certificate for signing TSP requests
+* uses a self-signed EC certificate for signing TSP requests

 ### Using the code formatter